 Certain cosmetics, especially those from the Middle East, India, and Asia (Kohl, Surma, and Ceruse) may also contain high levels of lead.
 More about lead kohl and Hindu powders»

 Questions?
 Call the Leadline

 Lead prevention information and referral.
-Spanish, Russian and Vietnamese interpreters available.
+Spanish-speaking staff and interpreters in other languages available.